Silver Spring Volunteer Fire Department

 MEMBERSHIP BENEFITS

-In addition to the pride you get from volunteering in your community and helping those in need when an emergency occurs there are many other benefits to membership with SSVFD.
-These benefits are a small token of appreciation for the time you contribute.
-They include supplied uniforms, meal reimbursement, college tuition reimbursement, free training, Maryland State income tax credit, worker’s compensation coverage, and access to exercise equipment.
-Details of these and other benefits will be covered in detail during your station visit for perspective members.
+In addition to the pride you get from volunteering in your community and helping those in need when an emergency occurs there are many other benefits to membership with SSFD.
+These benefits are a small token of appreciation for the time members contribute.
+They include supplied uniforms, meal reimbursement, college tuition reimbursement, free training, Maryland State income tax credit, worker’s compensation coverage, supplemental insurance, access to exercise equipment and computers.
+Details of these and other benefits will be covered during an open house for future members.
 If you would like to print this information for reviewing at home and the associated application please click here.

 Emergency Medical Services

 Members respond to vehicle crashes, sick calls, fires and other incidents where medical assistance might be needed.
-This service provides one of the most signficiant impacts to the Silver Spring community.
+This service provides one of the most significant impacts to the Silver Spring community.

 Firefighting